noahajohn/ubuntuNodeVagrant/README.md

 8. You are done with the lastest npm,node version, tmux, vim with a bunch of usefull plugins and configs

+9. To get all the config finished it's highly recommended to logout from the virtual machine and login again with `vagrant ssh` no vagrant machine reboot required

 *Important note:* If you are asked for a password, it is 'vagrant' without quotes